antoinette

 Law Enforcement & The Importance of Naloxone

 Law enforcement agencies can greatly benefit from requiring officers to carry naloxone and training them to administer it.
 Officers are often the first on the scene and are uniquely positioned to save someone’s life.
 Officers have also reported that the requirement to carry and administer naloxone improves the public perception of law enforcement within a community.
-If you administer naloxone, you have an opportunity to connect an individual and/or their friends and family with resources for treatment.

 Medical Professionals: Prescribing Naloxone